build-on-aws/content/posts/understanding-streaming-data-uses-cases-and-applications-how-to-move-to-real-time-analytics/index.md

 ![FIGURE 2 showing a graphic of hard drives, to show how data we capture and store has grown over the decades](images/Figure2-hard-drive.jpeg "Source: Adobe Stock")

-In 2021, Gartners released an article on the Top 10 Data and Analytics Trends for 2021.
+In 2021, Gartner released an article on the [Top 10 Data and Analytics Trends for 2021](https://www.gartner.com/smarterwithgartner/gartner-top-10-data-and-analytics-trends-for-2021).
 In this article, Gartner mentioned two trends where they cite data and analytics as core business functions.
 They cited how business leaders are beginning to understand the importance of using data and analytics to accelerate digital business initiatives, shifting from a secondary focus to a core function for the business.
 In that same article, Gartner talks about how more data analytics technologies are starting to live outside of the traditional data center and cloud environments, closer to the physical assets.
 This means doing data analytics at the edge to reduce latency for data-centric solutions and enable more real-time value.
 The renewed focus on data analytics and the need for more real-time processing have evolved analytics to put more emphasis on processing in real-time.

-## Perishable insights

-In 2022, Forrester released a report on "perishable insights".
+In 2022, Forrester released a [report](https://www.forrester.com/report/Perishable-Insights-Stop-Wasting-Money-On-Unactionable-Analytics/RES135301) on "perishable insights".
 The report talks about how the value of data diminishes and perishes over time.
 Traditional analytics is designed to process data that is stored over a period of days. months and years.
 But for real-time systems, data is time-sensitive and is designed to be processed in a matter of seconds, minutes, or sometimes fractions of a second.

 ![FIGURE 3 Shows Forrester's graphic on perishable insights](images/Figure3-perishableinsights-forrester.jpg)

 ## Siloed-based architecture

-For most systems that start early on, they are designed using a siloed-based architecture.
-Some start from small applications that are managed by one group.
+Most systems start off as small applications that are designed using a siloed-based architecture, and managed by a single team.
 Over time, more and more applications are created by different groups to service their needs.
 These are internal and external applications managed by groups in the organization like HR, marketing, finance, engineering teams, sales teams etc, having their own team and building their own applications.
 Over time, data in these organizations grow and become increasingly relevant.
 They start being information siloes, where data becomes hard to share across the organization.

 ![FIGURE 4 Shows an organization's siloed architecture](images/Figure4-siloed-architecture.png)

-Although data silos appear to be innocuous, they present hurdles to information sharing and collaboration across departments.
+Although data silos appear to be harmless, they present hurdles to information sharing and collaboration across departments.
 Data quality frequently decreases as a result of inconsistencies in data that may overlap across silos.
 When data is segregated, it is difficult for leaders to gain a comprehensive view of company data.

 At some point, enterprises start thinking about how to bring all these data together.
 Work is required to move this data to another is not an easy task, requiring teams to create scripts and programs to extract, transform and load them from one place to another.
 Over time they end up building a complex pipeline that is easy to break, hard to maintain and don’t scale well as more data come in.